|

 is called physician hopping.
 Finding prescriptions for Vicodin written by more

 than one physician is evidence of this.
+Often

 times, Vicodin addiction goes unrecognized by all, including the Vicodin addict